robdodson/robdodson.github.com/source/_posts/2012-05-08-object-oriented-scraper-backed-with-tests-pt-3.markdown

 title: "Object Oriented Scraper Backed With Tests Pt.
 3"
 date: 2012-05-08 21:03
 comments: true
-categories: [Chain, Object Oriented Design, Ruby, Nokogiri, RSpec]
+categories: [Chain, Object Oriented Design, Ruby, Nokogiri, RSpec, FakeWeb]
 ---

 I did some cleanup this morning on the `Options` class and the `options_spec`, mainly to remove items that seemed like they shouldn't be tested.
 Here's where I'm currently at: